Blues Brothers 2000: Production

 Shortly before John Belushi's death, a sequel to The Blues Brothers had been considered.
 John Landis revealed in an interview:"We'd always intended for a sequel with John, but of course when he passed away, it was obvious we weren't going to do it.
 But Danny had been performing with John Goodman and Jimmy Belushi and the band, and he said, "You know, this is great, because this music is recognized now—let's do a movie."
 I said, "Great, sure, okay," and we wrote what I thought was a terrific script.
 Then Universal Studios eviscerated it.
 That was a strange experience, because the first thing they said was that it had to be PG, which meant they couldn't use profanity, which is basically cutting the Blues Brothers' nuts off.
 The first movie is an R-rated film, but there's no nudity or violence in it.
 It's just the language.
 Then they said, "You have to have a child, you have to have..."
 The bottom line was, the only way that movie was going to get made was to agree with everything they said.
 You know the difference between a brown-nose and a shithead?
 Depth perception.
 That's the only time I never really fought with the studio, because they didn't really want to make it.
 So we did every single thing they said.
 By the time we'd done that, the script was kind of homogenized and uninteresting.
 Danny said, "It's about the music.
 It's just about the music, John, so don't worry about it.
 We'll get the best people, and we'll make a great album, and get these people on film.
 We have to document these people."
 It's interesting, because, as much as I make fun of Danny, three or four of those guys have passed away since we made that movie.
 People say, "Okay, you've got Aretha Franklin, Ray Charles, James Brown, Cab Calloway, and John Lee Hooker in The Blues Brothers—who's in Blues Brothers 2000?"
 The answer?
 Everyone else.
 The first movie has five musical numbers, and the second movie has 18."

 The film made it into the Guinness Book of Records for the biggest car pile-up, a record previously held by the original film.
-63 cars were used in the scene after Elwood says to the band, "Don't look back."
+63 cars were used in the scene after Elwood J. Blues (Dan Aykroyd) says to the band, "Don't look back."
 Inevitably, everyone looks back and sees the massive pile-up.
 Portions of this scene were filmed in Niagara Falls, Ontario.
-The original title for the film in earlier drafts was The Blues Brothers meet The Voodoo Queen.
+The original title for the film in earlier drafts was The Blues Brothers Meet The Voodoo Queen.